-3. If a fellowship is awarded for a second year, during that year, the fellow must apply for an external pre-doctoral fellowship.
+3. If a fellowship is awarded for a second year, during that year, the mento on behalf of the fellow must apply for an external pre-doctoral fellowship.
 Examples of appropriate grant applications include a National Science Foundation (NSF) Graduate Research Fellowship, the Ford Pre-doctoral Diversity Fellowship or other fellowship appropriate to the student’s discipline.
 More information is provided below.

 4. Preference will be given to potential applicants who are residing in the US at the time of application.

 5. Preference will be given to applicants who already have a master’s level degree or equivalent.
 Students currently enrolled in a UMASS master’s degree program are eligible to apply.

 1. Applications should be sent electronically to Karen Lovely with a copy to Dean Anna Maria Siega-Riz (email@example.com) and Associate Dean Sue Hankinson (firstname.lastname@example.org ).
 Applications will be reviewed in two rounds.
 Initial fellowship requests are due no later than January 6, 2020, and the second round is due no later than February 14, 2020.
 After that date, applications will be accepted on a rolling basis and funded only if monies are available.

 2. A full application to include the following:

 A statement from the nominating faculty member of how this applicant will complement the faculty’s research with a plan as to what the student will be contributing.

 A statement from the chair/faculty committing the funds for the department/faculty share over the course of the fellow’s tenure including specific source.